victorfyonemoto/install-packages-script/README.md

 # Packages Install Script

 This is a template script that automates the process of installing applications/packages, flatpaks and snaps.
-Choose the folder that matches you system base.
+Choose the folder that matches your system base.
 Be aware for possible dependencies.

 ### Usage